zukoo52/Online-Tutor-Booking-System-E-Tutor-Back-End/README.md

 Copy
 Edit
 php artisan serve
 📩 Postman API Collection
-To simplify API testing, we have provided a Postman Collection containing all backend endpoints.
+For easier API testing, use the provided Postman Collection containing all backend endpoints.

 🔗 Download the Postman Collection:
 Online-Tutor-Booking-System-E-Tutor-BE.postman_collection.json

 📌 How to Use:
 1️⃣ Download the file using the link above.
-2️⃣ Open Postman and go to File → Import.
+2️⃣ Open Postman → File → Import.
-3️⃣ Upload the .json file and start testing the API.
+3️⃣ Upload the .json file and start testing API endpoints.

-This will help developers quickly test authentication, tutor requests, and other features without manually setting up API calls. 🚀
+🔗 Related Repository
+🔹 Frontend Repository: Online-Tutor-Booking-System-E-Tutor (Frontend)